Properties

 Type-specific properties

-We use these specific properties to add specific data or functionality to our basic content types.
+We use these specific properties to add specific data or functionality to our basic object types.
 The file resource property of an image (or other media types) that holds the reference to the actual file and shows a download button in table view is an example for that.

 Search for properties